Hyundai Grandeur: Fifth generation (HG; 2011)

 The fifth generation Grandeur/Azera was unveiled at the 2011 Los Angeles International Auto Show as a 2012 model.
 It was developed over a period of three and half years with a cost of 450 million dollars.
-The Grandeur nameplate remained in use in South Korea, but most export markets received it as the "Hyundai Azera."
+The fifth generation was marketed as the Grandeur in South Korea — and in most export markets as the "Hyundai Azera."

-In terms of dimensions, the Azera slots between the midsize Sonata and the rear-wheel drive Genesis.
+Dimensionally, the Azera fit between the mid-size Sonata and the rear-wheel drive Genesis.
 The Azera's competitors include cars such as the Ford Taurus, Dodge Charger, Chevrolet Impala, and entry-level luxury (or near-luxury) cars such as the Buick LaCrosse, Nissan Maxima, Toyota Avalon, Chrysler 300.

 Initial release

 The Grandeur HG was released by Hyundai with an all new appearance and an engine The Grandeur HG followed the "fluidic sculpture" design of modern Hyundai vehicles.
 This design is dubbed as the "Grand Glide" concept.

 The four-cylinder has a fuel economy of 12.8 km/L (7.8 L/100 km) and the V6 is rated at 11.8 km/L (8.5 L/100 km).
 The Premium model features adaptive cruise control and a semi-automatic parking assist system.

 Early Korean models of Grandeur include Theta II 2.4 GDI, Lambda II 3.0 GDI.
 In Korea an E-VGT R2.2 Diesel engine with 202 PS is available.
 Korean version equipment includes auto high beam, lane departure warning, blind spot detection, and electric park brake.